michaelmayer-hpe/Labs/Redfish/README.md

 Feel free to test other examples.

-## Using python-redfish library.
+# Using python-redfish library.

+Estimated time: 15 minutes

-python-redfish library, a reference implementation to enable Python developers to communicate with the [Redfish API](http://www.dmtf.org/standards/redfish).
+The python-redfish library is a reference implementation to enable Python developers to communicate with the [Redfish API](http://www.dmtf.org/standards/redfish).
 The project is in it's infancy but already allows to retrieve information and perform few actions.

 The project also comes with a client in order to interact with Redfish and is mainly used to validate the library.

-This is a full 100% Free and Open Source Software, under the Apache v2 license and contributions are welcome ! :)
+This is a full 100% Free and Open Source Software, under the Apache v2 license and contributions are welcome at https://github.com/bcornec/python-redfish ! :)

-### Install the required repository
+## Install the required repository

 Install the python-redfish repository.